 Kristina began her stage path at age five.
 Her whole childhood and teenage years were centered around performing in various fashion, theater and dance performances across Europe.
 According to Kristina's family, from the day she learned to read (age four), she was never seen without a book or notebook where she was writing her own stories.

 Enrolling at the Academy of National Economy to study Linguistics and Project Management at age sixteen helped Kristina fully commit to her growing interest towards writing.
 She was especially affected, inspired and frustrated by the USSR-related stories written by Nabokov, Zamyatin, Bulgakov, and told to her by her Eastern European grandparents that motivated her to write “How I Left OB-LOM,” an anti-Soviet dystopia.

-Kristina is currently working on her next Skid Row-inspired art film "MY OPIA" and web series "DIG IT (or the desperate Search to Connect With Worms)" and a dystopian pod play in collaboration with Christopher Yager and Westward Orphans Productions.
+Kristina is currently working on her next post apocalyptic fantasy film "My Opia" and the next episodes of the web series "DIG IT (or the desperate Search to Connect With Worms)" and a dystopian pod play in collaboration with Christopher Yager and Westward Orphans Productions.

 To find out more about Kristina's past projects, click on "WORK".